-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 John also said he also witnessed a fair share of harassment under the pink dome.

-"Two sessions ago, in 2015, late one night, myself and a colleague and a lobbyist were drinking whiskey in the office with a powerful House member.
-And I see his hand go on [the lobbyist's] thigh under the table,” he said.
-“My first thought was: ‘Well, do I need to be discrete?
-Maybe this is consensual and I need to act like I don't see it?’"
+“Two sessions ago, in 2015, late one night, myself and a colleague and a lobbyist were drinking whiskey in the office with a powerful House member.
+And I see his hand go on [the lobbyist’s] thigh under the table,” he said.
+“My first thought was: ‘Well, do I need to be discreet?
+Maybe this is consensual and I need to act like I don’t see it?’”

 “And then, while she was sitting across the table from us, she sends us a text message that says: ‘Please don’t leave me alone with him.’”

-John’s colleague, Michael*, confirmed that story to The Daily Beast this week.
+John’s colleague Michael* confirmed that story to The Daily Beast this week.

 “He was very hands-on, touching her,” Michael said of the legislator.
 “She sent a text to [John] and I making sure we didn’t leave.
 He was putting his arm on her shoulder, trying to fill her glass of wine up, pulling her in multiple times.”